MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 - [Manage the search schema in SharePoint](https://docs.microsoft.com/sharepoint/manage-search-schema)

 > [!TIP]
->
-> - Impatient?
-Is your _Managed Property_ ready for HCWP use yet?
+> Is your recently-configured _Managed Property_ ready for HCWP use yet?
 In SharePoint Online, sometimes it takes an hour once you've mapped the Crawled Property to the Managed Property.
 While you're waiting, test availability via regular SharePoint Search first.
-If you can search for results by a Managed Property there, you can filter content by that same Property in your HCWP.
+If you can search for results by a Managed Property there, you can filter content by that same Property in your HCWP

+> [!TIP]
-> - It is fast and easy to make a new list – but if there's a chance you think you might need to filter by it via a HCWP, make that List Column into a _Site Column_ first.
+>It is fast and easy to make a new list – but if there's a chance you think you might need to filter by it via a HCWP, make that List Column into a _Site Column_ first.
 Taking an existing List Columns and converting them to a Site Column is a lot of manual work.

 ### 3. Using KQL to query, filter, and sort